-As a personal coach, I help you connect the dots, and then take action on the insights you have.
+As your personal coach, I'm on an excavating mission.
+I help you connect the dots and then take action on the insights you have.

 What’s a Personal Life Coach?